 Instructions

-1. Combine cucumbers, onions, bell pepper, and pickling salt in large heat-proof bowl, preferably one with a lid.
+- Combine cucumbers, onions, bell pepper, and pickling salt in large heat-proof bowl, preferably one with a lid.
 Stir and let sit on the counter for 1 hour.
 Drain well.
-(If you don't own a mandoline, I highly recommend this one.
-It works so great for creating thin, even slices.
-Use it for the cucumbers, onions, and bell pepper in this recipe.)
+(I use a mandoline for thin, even vegetable slicing.)